tbrowder/FontFactory-TT/README.md

   * /usr/local/share/fonts

-The list will be stored in your `$HOME` directory as `$HOME/.fontfactory/system-fonts.list`.
+The list will be stored in your `$HOME`

+directory as `$HOME/.fontfactory/system-fonts.list`.
+(An empty file will be created if it doesn't exist.)
 That file looks something like this:

     # font-name location
     Blarney.ttf /usr/src/fonts/